 There is a direct flight from Siem Reap to Luang Prabang or from Phnom Penh to Vientiane making it easy to soak up this laid-back, relaxed country with the Mekong flowing through it.

 Combining Vietnam and Cambodia has never been easier, either by boat along the Mekong or with a short flight into Hanoi, Da Nang or Saigon, where we can arrange numerous special experiences.

-We can arrange access to the temples of Angkor after all the visitors have left, and light up the ruins by candles, so that you can enjoy the spectacular sight to yourselves over a gourmet dinner or perhaps share it with some APSARA dancers, musicians and Cambodian Phare circus performers to celebrate in true style.
+We can arrange access to the temples of Angkor after all the visitors have left, and illuminate the ruins by candlelight, enhancing this spectacle still further.
+Enjoy this unique experience over a gourmet dinner or perhaps share it with some Apsara dancers, musicians and Phare, Cambodian Circus performers to celebrate in true style.

-We have a number of other secret venues up our sleeve, perfect for a celebration, be it in a private tented camp, chartering a boat on Tonle Sap, a Khmer house in middle of the Cambodian countryside or a stylish colonial building in central Siem Reap.
+We have several other secret venues up our sleeve, perfect for a celebration, be it in a private tented camp, chartering a boat on Tonle Sap, a Khmer house in the middle of the Cambodian countryside or a stylish colonial building in central Siem Reap.

 Find out more about Events by Wix Squared